brentjett/wp-theme-configuration/docs/spec.md

     }
 }
 ```
 I'm making every effort to have this syntax match the add_theme_support arguments exactly.
-See [function reference](https://codex.wordpress.org/Function_Reference/add_theme_support) for full details.
+See the [theme support syntax reference](theme-support.md) for full details.

 ### Stylesheets & Scripts (Testing)
 Stylesheets and scripts can be enqueued using the API.
 This matches very closely to the [wp_enqueue_script()](https://codex.wordpress.org/Function_Reference/wp_enqueue_script) and [wp_enqueue_style()](https://codex.wordpress.org/Function_Reference/wp_enqueue_style) functions.
 The ability to simply register a library without enqueuing it, as well as adding a stylesheet to the editor is coming.